 “A formidable actress.” –Michael Phillips, Chicago Tribune

 Television credits include Nip Tuck, An American Family, Six Feet Under, NYPD Blue, The Practice, Heroes, Crossing Jordan, Judging Amy, Saturday Night Live, Cold Case, Joan of Arcadia, LA LAW, Wings, Without a Trace and CSI.
 She has also joined the cast of the hit TV show Glee on Fox.
-In 2012 she shared the big screen with Nicole Kidman and Clive Owens on HBO's Hemingway & Gelhorn.
-Most recently she starred on Counterpunch released by Lionsgate and Endgame, a film by Carmen Marron.
-Coll is recurring on ABC Family's hit show Switched at Birth in the role of Adriana as well as on MTV's Teen Wolf where she plays Araya a werewolf hunter.
-In the summer of 2013 Coll directed Garbo's Cuban Lover, LA WEEKLY'S CRITICS PICK at the Macha Theater in West Hollywood. ##.
+In 2012 she shared the screen with Nicole Kidman and Clive Owens on HBO's Hemingway & Gelhorn.
+Most recently she starred on the big screen in Counterpunch (Lionsgate) and the indie film Endgame .